 - Design Flexibility.
 How flexible are your site design options?
 How many templates do they have?
 Are the templates easy to customize?
 Are they beautiful?

 - Price.
 How much does it cost?

 At the end of the article, you can see the grading rubric with the specific criteria weighting that I’ve used.
 I’ll also assign an “overall winner” to one of these three solutions.
 Please note that any mentioned features or prices are accurate as of the time of writing this article, and are subject to change.

 Wix is one of the easiest website builders on the market.
 Even though their drag-and-drop website builder is hands-down one of the easiest to use, they continue to improve their product with more functionality and a lot of additional templates.

 - Wix and Weebly both have email marketing solutions that you can buy as add-ons to their website-builder platform.
 While both are similar in functionality, Wix ShoutOut is the more affordable of the two.
-ShoutOut starts at $8.60/month when paid for annually.
+ShoutOut, when first released, started at $8.60/month, but has recently launched a more affordable version that will work for many small businesses, which starts at just $4.35/month, when paid for annually.

 - With over 400 well-designed templates, Wix has the widest variety of options for small businesses that want to build a new website.